absmach/magistrala-ui/README.md

 make run
 ```

-These commands will launch Mainflux-ui.
-To use the Mainflux-ui, ensure that the Mainflux core services are operational.
-You can achieve this by installing [Mainflux](https://github.com/mainflux/mainflux) and its prerequisites.
+These commands will launch Magistrala-ui.
+To use the Magistrala-ui, ensure that the Mainflux core services are operational.
+You can achieve this by installing [Magistrala](https://github.com/absmach/magistrala) and its prerequisites.

 To build the docker images for the ui service, run the following commands which will build the docker images in different configurations.